 Contact Solon Animal Hospital

 Are your pet’s teeth causing you some concern?
-Call us right away at (330) 836-1971 for an appointment to get their dental hygiene back on track.
+Call us right away at (330) 836-1971 for an appointment to get their dental hygiene back on track or make an appointment online.